-If you’re new to pay-per-click (PPC) advertising, it can be confusing to figure out exactly what someone means when they say “PPC.”
-Even if you’re already doing PPC, knowing how the process works helps you understand your costs and how to get the most out of your investment.
+If you’re new to PPC marketing, it can be confusing to figure out exactly what someone means when they say “PPC.”
+Even if you’re already doing PPC marketing, knowing how the process works helps you understand your costs and how to get the most out of your investment.
 Let’s dive in!

-Many different sites use a PPC advertising model, including Facebook, Twitter, LinkedIn, Bing, Yelp, Amazon and more.
-But when most people think of PPC, they think of Google Adwords, which is the most common platform.
+Many different sites use a PPC marketing model, including Facebook, Twitter, LinkedIn, Bing, Yelp, Amazon and more.
+But when most people think of PPC advertising, they think of Google display ads, which is the most common platform.

-Google didn’t become the largest PPC advertising system in the world by accident.
-Adwords gives you an incredible amount of control over where, when, how, and to who your ads are presented.
+Google didn’t become the largest PPC marketing system in the world by accident.
+Adwords gives you an incredible amount of control over where, when, how, and to who your display ads are presented.
 Not only that, but they have two powerful networks you can use:

 The Search Network